-Vrabel joined the team prior to the 2001 season, following a four-year career with the Pittsburgh Steelers.
-During his eight-year tenure in New England, Vrabel played a major role in the Patriots dynamic run that included three Super Bowls in four years (2001, 2003 and 2004).
+Mike Vrabel is recognized as one of the most versatile linebackers and best free agent signings in team history.
+He joined the team before the 2001 season, following a four-year career with the Pittsburgh Steelers, where he was used primarily on special teams and as a reserve linebacker.
+During his eight-year tenure in New England, Vrabel played a major role in the Patriots dynamic run that included three Super Bowl championships in four years (2001, 2003 and 2004).
 He exemplified positional versatility during his Patriots tenure by starting at both inside and outside linebacker, regularly lining up on offense in short-yardage and goal-line situations, and continually making valuable contributions on various special teams units.
-As a Patriot, he caught eight regular-season passes and two more in the playoffs.
-All 10 of his catches were for touchdowns, including touchdown receptions in back-to-back Super Bowl wins over the Carolina Panthers in Super Bowl XXVIII and Philadelphia Eagles in Super Bowl XXXIX.
-He earned Pro Bowl and NFL All-Pro honors following the 2007 season after registering 12 1/2 sacks and helping the Patriots to the NFL’s only 16-0 regular season in NFL history.
-Vrabel started 110-of-125 games, and the Patriots were 95-30 in those games for a .760 winning percentage.
-His 48 career sacks with the team are the seventh-most in franchise history.
-He was a four-time team captain.
+As a Patriot, he caught eight regular season passes and two more in the playoffs.
+All 10 of his receptions were for touchdowns, including touchdown receptions in back-to-back Super Bowl wins over the Carolina Panthers in Super Bowl XXXVIII and Philadelphia Eagles in Super Bowl XXXIX.
+He earned Pro Bowl and first-team Associated Press All-Pro honors following the 2007 season.
+During the 2006 season, he played a major role when the defense set a then-franchise record by allowing just 14.8 points per game.